S1.E5.Shoe_Horn

 “Like… I mean, you could, uh, go buy them.
 They have them at… stores?”

 “Scott, look over there.”
 Wes pointed at Jace.
 “See that kid?
 He’s my nephew.
 I get to see him once a year—he’s not from around here.
-Kid loves video games.
+Boy loves video games.
 Plays them at home all the time, and he has so many he wants to show me.
 But he can’t bring his collection when he visits.
 All he wants is to share some two-player time with me.
-He doesn’t get that chance at home, because… His dad hates video games, and he has no friends.
+He doesn’t get that chance at home, because his dad hates video games.
+Also, he has zero friends.
 And we’re just looking to spend a nice weekend together with some vidja.”

 “Oh.
 That’s too bad, man.
 Wish I could help.”